microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

     return f"https://lilawildlife.blob.core.windows.net/lila-wildlife/snapshotserengeti-unzipped/{filename}"
 ```

-We then create a Spark UDF from the `get_ImageUrl` function and apply it to the filename column of the df_train Spark DataFrame to generate a new column called image_url that contains the complete URL for each image.
+We then create a Spark UDF from the `get_ImageUrl` function and apply it to the filename column of a Spark DataFrame to generate a new column, image_url that contains the complete URL for each image.

-This function is then applied to the `filename` column of the `df_train` dataframe to create a new column called `image_url` which contains the url of the image.
+This function is then applied to the `filename` column of the `df_train` dataframe.

 ```python
 from pyspark.sql.functions import udf